sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jbig2dec-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A decoder implementation of the JBIG2 image compression format
+Short desc    : A decoder implementation of the JBIG2 image compression format
 URL          : http://jbig2dec.sourceforge.net/
-Лицензия     : AGPLv3+
+License      : AGPLv3+
-Описание     : jbig2dec is a decoder implementation of the JBIG2 image compression format.
+Descript     : jbig2dec is a decoder implementation of the JBIG2 image compression format.
              : JBIG2 is designed for lossy or lossless encoding of 'bilevel' (1-bit
              : monochrome) images at moderately high resolution, and in particular scanned
              : paper documents.
 In this domain it is very efficient, offering compression